ankitjain8959/docker/Questions.md

 This allows the new container to access the volumes mounted in the `data-container`. <br>

-## How to format the output of `docker ps` command?
-To format the output of the `docker ps` command, you can use the `--format` flag followed by a format string. <br>
-`docker ps --format "FORMAT_STRING"` <br>

-For example, to display only the container ID and name in the output, you can use: <br>
-`docker ps --format "ID: {{.ID}}\tName: {{.Names}}"` <br>

-This allows you to customize the output of the `docker ps` command to display specific information about the containers. <br>

-# Docker ignore file
-## What is a `.dockerignore` file?
-A `.dockerignore` file is used to exclude specific files and directories from being copied into a Docker image during the build process.
-It works similarly to a `.gitignore` file, allowing you to specify patterns to exclude files and directories. <br>

-## Why use a `.dockerignore` file?
-Using a `.dockerignore` file helps reduce the size of the Docker image by excluding unnecessary files and directories.
-This can speed up the build process and reduce the size of the final image, making it more efficient to work with. <br>

 # Docker caching & layering
 Docker optimizes builds using layering and caching, making image creation faster and more efficient.